Let Us Be Your Partner in Recovery

 - Being expelled

-Despite these and other negative consequences, you may find yourself unable or unwilling to stop drinking alcohol or using drugs.
+Despite these and other negative consequences, you may find yourself unable or unwilling to stop.
 This is a common sign of substance dependency and addiction.

 Substance Abuse & Mental Health in College Students

-Stress is also a common factor among people who abuse alcohol and/or drugs.
+Stress is also a common factor among people who struggle with addiction.
 College students who are facing extreme amounts of stress—whether due to school workloads, financial challenges, or social stressors—may struggle with substance abuse and addiction.

 At Miracles in Action, we understand the complex and nuanced interplay between mental health and addiction.
-We also recognize how numerous factors, such as social pressures and other stressors, can play a role in alcohol and drug abuse.
-Because of this, we follow a whole-person approach to treating alcohol and drug addiction for CSUN students in Northridge, as well as other college students throughout the region.
+We also recognize how numerous factors, such as social pressures and other stressors, can play a role in substance abuse.
+Because of this, we follow a whole-person approach to treating substance addiction for CSUN students in Northridge, as well as other college students throughout the region.
 Our dual-diagnosis treatment program addresses substance use disorders and co-occurring mental and behavioral health concerns in patients, and we develop personalized treatment plans designed to enhance overall physical, emotional, mental, spiritual, and social health.

 How long does drug addiction treatment take?